a-type/liine-takehome/README.md

 So!
 Am I happy with that?
 For a dataset this small, it's kind of moot.
 I'm leaning hard toward the time side of the time vs memory performance axis, for sure.
 I've certainly gained a bit more intuition on when this kind of hash partitioning is a good fit.

-How I might think about improving the approach... obviously a good way to reduce memory usage is to start offloading to disk.
+How I might think about improving the approach...
+I could wind back some of the partitioning and only partition on day, then scan for matching time ranges from those results.
+That increases query time but should dramatically reduce memory usage.
+To keep queries fastish, obviously a good way to reduce memory usage is to start offloading to disk.
 Instead of loading an in-memory table, I could write separate files for each day of the week, then load those files into memory as needed for each query.

 Of course, what I'm doing at that point is basically inventing a database.
 So what I'd _actually_ do, if this weren't an exercise (and, honestly, what I would have done from the start) is push this data into SQLite and leverage how it's already solved most of these problems.